Millennium-Group/file-transfer-test/README.md

 The server will try to locate (into Source folders) and copy the requested file if it is not found into its Cache folder prior to sending it (or just its info) to the corresponding client.

-The solution allows for two or more clients to receive the same file simultanously, while Invalidate requests are done only when no files are being processed (get/info).
+The solution allows for two or more clients to receive the same file simultaneously, while Invalidate requests are done only when no files are being processed (get/info).
 Invalidate requests wait for any Get/Get Info requests to be completed first.
 "Invalidate" means to ask the server to remove the file(s) from its Cache folder and get them from the source folders anew.

 You'll be able to observe how the files are constantly being copied and erased into the Cache folder and overwritten into each client's folder.